peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

   * Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative exponent) plus one or more digits specifying the exponent.

  The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case.

  All characters mentioned above are the corresponding characters in the Basic Latin range.
-In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
+In particular, the digits must be the basic digits 0 to 9 (U + 0030 to U + 0039).
 The string is not allowed to contain white space characters, including spaces.

           <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.